mikwielgus/undoredo/README.md

-**Technical sidenote:** Unlike maps and sets, not all stable vec data structures allow insertion and removal at arbitrary indexes regardless of whether they are vacant, occupied, or out of bounds at the time of insertion.
+**Technical sidenote:** Unlike maps and sets, not all stable vec data structures allow insertion and removal at arbitrary indexes regardless of whether they are vacant, occupied, or out of bounds, at the time of insertion.
 For `StableVec`, we managed to insert at out-of-bound indexes by changing the length before insertion using the [`.reserve_for()`](https://docs.rs/stable-vec/latest/stable_vec/struct.StableVecFacade.html#method.reserve_for) method.
-For `thunderdome::Arena` we could achieve insertion at arbitrary key by inserting via the [`.insert_at()`](https://docs.rs/thunderdome/latest/thunderdome/struct.Arena.html#method.insert_at) method.
+For `thunderdome::Arena`, we can insert at arbitrary key directly via the [`.insert_at()`](https://docs.rs/thunderdome/latest/thunderdome/struct.Arena.html#method.insert_at) method.
 Collections for which we have not managed to achieve this are documented in the section below.